-General help and advice on the admission to school in Southwark is available on: https://www.southwark.gov.uk/schools-and-education/school-admissions/primary-admissions The London Borough of Southwark, Education Department are responsible for allocating your child a school place.
+General help and advice on the admission to school in Southwark is available on: Primary School Admissions

+The London Borough of Southwark Education Department are responsible for allocating your child a school place.
 We do not allocate any school places.

-If you have moved into the area once the academic year has already started, and wish to apply for a Southwark school place, you must complete a form called 'In Year Admissions'.
+If you have moved into the area once the academic year has already started, and wish to apply for a Southwark school place, you must complete an 'In Year Admissions' form.
 This is available in school and from the Southwark Admissions Team.
-You can also download this form at:
+You can also download this form at: In Year Admissions Form